MichaelSchaap/Ewa-Haaglanden/README.md

 Use yarn install

-Use symfony server:start to start the local webserver
+Use symfony server:start or php bin/console server:run to start the local webserver

 Use yarn dev if you have problems seeing changes reflected onto the local webserver